neonkore/Nunicode/README.md

 untailored [special casing][].

 Note that nunicode **DO NOT** implement [UCA][].
-Instead it use limited set of the Default Unicode Collation Element Table weights extracted from UCA.
-Set is limited to codepoints having meaning to collation: letters and numbers (all variants).
+Instead it use limited set of the Default Unicode Collation Element Table (DUCET) weights extracted from UCA.
+Set is limited to codepoints having meaning to

-Note that in most cases tailoring is still required, but DUCET provide reasonable defaults for all languages.
+collation: letters and numbers (all variants).

 Both collation and case mapping use full decomposition of characters (as opposed to simple decomposition) and take into account that each